Skip to main content

 (5) In an audio recording communication, the required wording shall appear, at the beginning and end of the communication, in a tone, volume, clarity, and speed of delivery at least substantially equivalent to the quality of the tone, volume, clarity, and speed of the audio elsewhere in the communication.

-(e) Legal pleadings or documents. - A written communication may not be in the form of, or include, legal pleadings or legal documents.
+(e) Written communications. - A written communication may not be in the form of, or include, legal pleadings or legal documents.

-(f) Envelopes. - A communication may not reveal on the envelope, or on the outside of a self-mailing brochure or pamphlet, the nature of the prospective client's legal matter.
+(f) Nature of legal matter. - A communication may not reveal on the envelope, or on the outside of a self-mailing brochure or pamphlet, the nature of the prospective client's legal matter.

-(g) Maryland Rules of Professional Conduct. - In addition to meeting the requirements of this section, a communication shall comply with Maryland Rules 7.1 through 7.4.
+(g) Construction with Rules of Professional Conduct. - Maryland Rules of Professional Conduct. - In addition to meeting the requirements of this section, a communication shall comply with Maryland Rules 7.1 through 7.4.

 (1) In this subsection, "Bar Counsel" means the principal executive officer of the disciplinary system for lawyers under the Maryland Rules.